ASFHyP3/hyp3-docs/docs/guides/gunw_product_guide.md

 {% block header %}
 # Sentinel-1 GUNW Product Guide

 This document is a guide for users of Sentinel-1 Geocoded Unwrapped (GUNW) Interferometric Synthetic Aperture Radar (InSAR) products.
-High-level GUNW interferograms are produced as a part of the [Jet Propolsion Lab (JPL)'s Advanced Rapid Imaging and Analysis (ARIA) Project](https://aria.jpl.nasa.gov/){target=_blank}.
+High-level GUNW interferograms are produced as a part of the [Jet Propulsion Lab (JPL)'s Advanced Rapid Imaging and Analysis (ARIA) Project](https://aria.jpl.nasa.gov/){target=_blank}.
 * Analysis ready products including an geocoded unwrapped interferogram
 * ARIA-S1-GUNW is an official NASA product
 * Initially developed as part of the Getting Ready for NISAR
 * Generated using JPL's TopsAPP
   * ISCE2 InSAR workflow for S1 SLCs corresponding to a repeat-pass date
-* Output product netcdf
+* Output L2 standard displacement product in netcdf format
+  *

 ### Acquiring products

 #### Archive on EarthdataSearch
 * GUNW products are available on EarthDataSearch and Vertex
-* EarthDataSearch requires NASA Earthdata URS user login
+* EarthDataSearch requires NASA Earthdata user login
 * Search the ARIA S1 Geocoded Unwrapped Interferograms collection
   * Can be refined with search parameters for date, etc
 * If your desired GUNW does not exist, you can submit to HyP3

 #### Submitting GUNWs using HyP3
-* hyp3 accepts ARIA_S1_GUNW jobs
+* hyp3 accepts ARIA-S1-GUNW jobs
 * required parameters are reference and secondary granules and a frame_id
 * Interfaces to be further developed to aid in the search for appropriate frame_ids and granules
 * An example job would be ...